Assessment

 Reality: Virtual queuing paradoxically frees up time for human relations by eliminating low-value interactions.
 Gone are the "How many people before me?" and "How much longer?" questions that pollute exchanges.

-When a customer arrives relaxed because they've been informed in real-time about their position evolution, conversation starts on better foundations.
+When a customer arrives relaxed because they've been informed in real-time about their position evolution via push notifications, conversation starts on better foundations.
 Staff can focus on advice, listening, and service personalization rather than managing wait-related stress.

-Imagine a hair salon where clients arrive exactly at their turn, without stress or rush.
+Picture a neighborhood hair salon on a Tuesday evening...
+Clients arrive exactly at their turn, without stress or rush.
 The stylist can take time to discuss expectations, provide advice, and create that trust relationship that builds loyalty.
-Virtual waiting becomes a relational facilitator, not an obstacle.
+The management interface allows real-time visibility of waiting customers and rhythm adjustment accordingly.

-The emotional intelligence aspect becomes more prominent when operational friction is removed, allowing genuine connections to flourish.
+The emotional intelligence aspect becomes more prominent when operational friction is removed, allowing genuine connections to flourish naturally.

 Myth #4: "Return on Investment Isn't Measurable"